AZ Piano Reviews

 AZ PIANO REVIEWS – The #1 Most Trusted Digital Piano Review & News Blog in the world!
 LOWER PRICES than Amazon and internet music stores!
 Free ship, no tax on most items.
 Don’t order anywhere until you check with Tim & Erik Praskins 1st!
 Email us at tim@azpianowholesale.com or call 602-571-1864

-However, if you need to stay in a lower price range then I would opt for the newer and much improved Yamaha Clavinova CLP-725 for just $1999 or the very popular Korg G1 Air home digital piano at $1799 (after $200 factory instant rebate).
-The Yamaha YDP-184 has been out for a number of years now and the newer Yamaha CLP-725 has a new improved piano sound engine, piano key action, and is less money than the Arius YDP-184.
+However, if you need to stay in a lower price range then I would opt for the newer and much improved Yamaha Clavinova CLP-725 for just $1999 or the very popular Korg G1 Air home digital piano at $1999.
+The Yamaha YDP-184 has been out for a number of years now and the Yamaha CLP-725 has an improved piano sound engine, piano key action, and is less money than the Arius YDP-184.
 The YDP-184 has more “bells & whistles” on it but if you need to be a around the $2000 price range and want a Yamaha digital piano, then I would definitely choose the new Yamaha CLP-725 over the older YDP-184.
 Go to the following link if you want to read my review of the Yamaha CLP-725 here

 To begin with, many people ask me what the real difference is between the top Arius model YDP-184 and the 2nd Clavinova model up Clavinova model CLP-735 because they are only $500 apart.
 Once you are at $2400 it’s really not that much of a stretch for many people to go up to $2899.
 The new Yamaha Clavinova CLP-735 for $2899 has a new and noticeably upgraded key action and piano sound chip and stereo grand piano sound engine over the YDP-184 whereby it combines improved piano sampling technology with some physical modeling piano sound technology allowing for a more natural, more dynamic, and more impressive acoustic piano sound.
 The key action in the new CLP-735 is lighter and the keys move up & down more naturally as compared to the YDP-184 which has a noticeably heavier key movement.